 Mold can get into the home through an open window, doors, vents, attic space, or through the heating and cooling systems.
 Mold spores can also attach to pets, clothing, or shoes and be carried indoors.

 Mold can live on a wide variety of surfaces.
 For example, mold can grow in paint, wallpaper, insulation, carpet, and upholstery.
 Mold especially likes moisture and can be found around leaks in windows, ceiling tiles, broken pipes, water damage areas, or in a basement prone to flooding.

 How Long Can Mold Spores Live?

-Mold spores can live forever and so can mold problems if not addressed.
+Mold spores can live forever and so can mold damage if not addressed.
 If they dry out, the spores become dormant but will be revitalized when they come in contact with moisture.
 Even high levels of humidity or condensation can trigger mold spores and cause renewed growth.